 When you take a personal injury case to court, you are usually entitled to certain categories of damages.
 First, the court works to compensate you for any financial harms you faced because of the injury.
 This includes compensating you for the cost of medical expenses and any wages you missed because of the injury.
 Along with other damages, such as property damage, these damages can make up the majority of your case.
 In addition to these damages, you may also be entitled to other payments to make up for intangible harms.
 This primarily covers damages for pain and suffering and mental anguish caused by the injury.

 Calculating the damages that account for financial harms is often straightforward.
 Many broken bones require some sort of imaging, such as X-Rays or MRIs to determine the full extent of the damage.
 Afterwards, doctors may simply cast the broken bones or set you up with a splint or immobilizers.
 In other cases, the bones need to be re-set.
 Setting the bones for a serious injury could require surgery and medical implants, such as screws, rods, and pins.
 These procedures, no matter how much you need them, still come with a cost.
 Your hospital bills reflect the cost of these damages, and a settlement should fully reimburse any medical expenses you faced.
+Generally, a broken bone requiring a surgical repair will be worth substantially more than a broken bone that heals on its own.

 If you had to miss work, calculating your lost wages is possible.
 In most cases, you can return to work after your injuries heal, and any missed wages will have occurred during your recovery period.
 For more serious injuries, you may be unable to return to work.
 This could mean you have a reduced earning capacity going forward if your injury’s permanent effects keep you from making as much money.
 Financial experts can calculate the lost earning potential in addition to the wages lost during recovery, which should be included in full in a proper settlement.